-How you pour a beer can greatly affect its smell, color, taste and mouth-feel.
+If you think serving beer is as simple as pouring liquid in a cup, think again.
+How you pour and serve a beer can greatly affect its smell, color, taste and mouth-feel.
 That means a “pour” technique (get it?) can dramatically affect your customers’ enjoyment of their beer.
-Make sure your staff knows how to pour beer from a tap to ensure your customers are getting the best experience possible.
-The perfect pour can be achieved by anyone, as long as you remember a few simple rules.
+Read on to learn how to pour beer from a tap and serve it properly to ensure your customers are getting the best experience possible.

 First and foremost, always make sure the glass is clean.
 The best way to pour most craft beers is to hold your glass at a 45° angle, while trickling the beer down the side.
 Never let the tap or bottle touch the edge of the glass where a customer would put their mouth, as this can contaminate the beer.